xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 </pre>
 </div>

-- EVI configuartion: The next important step is to configure the EVPN identifier (EVI) and enable mac advertisement and SRv6 for the EVI. we can also specify the locator per EVI in this stage.
-The configuration explained in the tutorial we are using per EVI locator.
+- EVI configuartion: The next important step is to configure the EVPN identifier (EVI) and enable MAC advertisement and SRv6 for the EVI.
+We can also specify the locator per EVI in this stage.
+We are using per EVI locator in this tutorial.

 <div class="highlighter-rouge">
 <pre class="highlight">